Types

 The example above would dynamically generate options with type

-and names defined as values in the select
+my_string_template and names defined as values in the select option.
+See the

 instance example below: